rezacsedu/Drug-Drug-Interaction-Prediction/README.md

-### Drug-Drug Interaction Prediction Based on Knowledge Graph Embeddings and Conv-LSTM Network
+### Drug-Drug Interaction Prediction using Knowledge Graph Embeddings & Conv-LSTM Network
 Implementation of our paper titled "Drug-Drug Interaction Prediction Based on Knowledge Graph Embeddings and Convolutional-LSTM Network" submitted The 10th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics(ACM BCB), 2019.

 In this paper, we propose a new method for predicting potential DDIs by encompassing over 12,000 drug features from DrugBank, PharmGKB, and KEGG drugs with the help of knowledge graph(KGs).